carpentries-incubator/cwl-novice-tutorial/_episodes/04-reusing_tools.md

 questions:
 - "How to find other solutions/CWL recipes for awkward problems?"
 objectives:
-- "know good resources for finding solutions to common problems"
+- "Know good resources for finding solutions to common problems"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "[bio-cwl-tools][bio-cwl-tools] is a library of CWL documents for biology/life-sciences related tools"
 ---

 ## Pre-written tool descriptions